 representing a key that will be "held down at on time".

 Meaningful for the Voyagers are one of ',./*-+'

 (dot or comma to change the decimal separator, dash to get a reset, slash for a keyboard test,

 'BA' (back arrow) should provoke a MEMORY LOST with an HP41, alas... in a future version.

 For subsequent runs you don't need to edit CFG files unless you like to change something.

-So today there is no need to talk about connectivity.
+So for now there is no need to talk about connectivity.

 Controls of this program

-Keys: F1 - show this help file (if your PC affiliated suffix HTM with a browser),
+Keys: F1 - show this help file (if suffix HTM is affiliated with a browser),

 F2 - displays the About information,